 In January, coach Silvestrini told the twins about an opportunity with a new league called the American Softball Association (ASBA) out of Mobile, Alabama in January, and they signed up for the four-team league in May.

-The draft was held June 5, 2019, and Shanysse was drafted by Performance Lab with the third pick in the 11th round.
+The draft was held on June 5, 2019, and Shanysse was drafted by Performance Lab with the third pick in the 11th round.
 Xiarysse went undrafted, and the reality of not playing together was a real possibility.
 Shanysse did not want to play without her sister, but Xiarysse told her that things happen for a reason, and to pursue her dream.

 The following day, the coach of Performance Lab called to tell Shanysse to make sure her sister got a flight as well because he just picked her to be on the team.